evennia/evennia/evennia/utils/idmapper/README_evennia.md

 semi-persistance of properties on database model instances (something not guaranteed for normal Django models).

-Evennia makes a few modifications to the original IDmapper routines (we try to limit our modifications in order to make it easy to update it from upstream down the line).
+Evennia makes extensive modifications to the original IDmapper
+routines:

 - We change the caching from a WeakValueDictionary to a normal dictionary.
 This is done because we use the models as semi-